RadicalZephyr/radicalzephyr.github.io/content/about/index.md

 +++
+template = "page.html"

-title = "About Zefira"
+title = "About Me"
 weight = 0

-template = "about.html"
 +++

 Heya, I'm Zefira!
 My [pronouns] are [she]/[they] (either set is